 Fear is a lack of trust, you can even say fear is a refusal to trust.

 In fact, for the Christian, fear is a rebellion against God’s command, because all throughout scripture God commands us not to fear.

-3. When we fail to address our disobedience.
+3. Our worship turns to witchcraft when we fail to address our disobedience.